jython/book/sandbox/functions.rst

   Perhaps the only tricky part is to keep the whitespace consistent as you change the identation level.
 The key then is to use a good editor that supports Python.

+XX - JJ:  This note sounds a bit negative on the whitespace that Python uses.
+In
+          my chapters I've been building the whitespace as a great feature of the language.
+          As Mark Ramm had mentioned, our minds are wired just like Python is written...the whitespace is natural and allows for consistency and easy management.

 And nearly everything else is in terms of functions, even what are typically declarations in other languages like Java.
 For example, a